 Committees are composed of Members of the House of Commons.
 Members may serve on more than one committee.
-Parliamentary Secretaries are usually named to the standing committees having a mandate in their area of responsibility.

-In addition to regular committee members, the Standing Orders also provide for associate members.
+The Standing Orders also provide for associate members.
 Associate members are eligible to be named to subcommittees and, like other officially designated substitutes, may be designated to act as substitutes for regular members who are unable to attend committee meetings.

 Joint committees, both standing and special, have memberships proportional to the relative size of both Houses.
 House membership on special joint committees may either be specified in the order of reference that establishes the committee or be named later by motion of the House.